Low Income Tax Credit Housing (LIHTC) AFFORDABLE HOUSING

 Why is it good for my town or city?
 Many areas struggle with a shortage of affordable housing because often developers prefer to build in high demand, high rent areas that provide a greater rate of return.
 This program assists developers by providing a funding method where the lower rents obtained in a rural or less active urban environment will sustain a conventional mortgage.
 Without the program many areas of the country would be bypassed, with developers building new housing only in areas offering higher returns.
-Without the new housing brought into existence by the LITCH program, low income persons often have little choice but to accept older outdated housing options that are often substandard.
+Without the new housing brought into existence by the LIHTC program, low income persons often have little choice but to accept older outdated housing options that are often substandard.
 Many low-income households; without this program, are often forced financially to relocate to another area creating a housing affordability problem in that area.

 Why is it good for the renter?